 - If you are eligible for new style Employment and Support Allowance, it will now be payable from day 1 of sickness, rather than day 8, if you have COVID-19 or are advised to self-isolate.

-- The UK Government have increased Universal Credit and Working Tax Credit by £1,000 a year.
+- The UK Government have increased Universal Credit and Working Tax Credit by over £1,000 a year.
 The Universal Credit standard allowance will increase by £86.67 per month (equivalent to £20 per week), on top of the planned annual uprating.
 Together these measures are estimated to benefit over 4 million of our most vulnerable households.

-- You no longer need to phone the Government as part of your Universal Credit claim.
+- You no longer need to phone the DWP as part of your Universal Credit claim.
 New changes mean that if there is information that needs to be verified as part of your claim, the Department for Work and Pensions will phone you instead.
 This will mean you do not face long waits on the phone trying to get through to a member of staff.

 If you think you may need financial support from your local council, please read the following information:

 - The ‘Scottish Welfare Fund’ has received additional funding to provide crisis grants for those in financial emergency.
 Details on how to apply via your local authority can be found at https://www.mygov.scot/scottish-welfare-fund/apply-or-track-your-application/.

 - The council tax reduction scheme has received additional funding.
 To find out if you are eligible please visit https://www.citizensadvice.org.uk/scotland/benefits/help-if-on-a-low-income/help-with-your-council-tax-council-tax-reduction-s/.
 Details on how to apply for a council tax reduction via your local authority can be found at https://www.mygov.scot/council-tax/discounts-exemptions-and-reductions/.